sureshvenkatesan/jas_helm_install/README.md

 ```text
 kubectl delete ns  $MY_NAMESPACE
 ```

+**Specific to my Lab Setup:**
-Optional: I used the steps in [Creating only "CloudSql proxy" and secrets for "binarystore.xml"](https://github.com/sureshvenkatesan/jf-gcp-env/tree/feature/jf_with_cloudsql?tab=readme-ov-file#creating-only-cloudsql-proxy-and-secrets-for-binarystorexml-) which also creates the Namespace via terraform.
+I followed the steps outlined in [Creating only "CloudSQL proxy" and secrets for "binarystore.xml"](https://github.com/sureshvenkatesan/jf-gcp-env/tree/feature/jf_with_cloudsql?tab=readme-ov-file#creating-only-cloudsql-proxy-and-secrets-for-binarystorexml-), which also provisions the Namespace using Terraform.

 ---